Editor’s Note: Thanks to Zané White of Sellozo for contributing this guest post on how to advertise on Amazon.

 Exploring keyword options is the first step in your Amazon PPC campaign.
 Brainstorm keywords that relate to your listing — anything a customer might type in the Amazon search bar to find a product like yours.
 If you’re stuck, use the search bar on Amazon itself for an easy way to find automatically-suggested keywords.
 Below is how that looks for the search term socks:

 In this example, socks is a broad, almost too general search keyword.
-As you can see from the table, there are plenty of different socks out there, and if you focus on keywords that are overly broad, you lessen your chance of ranking well.
+There are plenty of different socks out there, and if you focus on keywords that are overly broad, you lessen your chance of ranking well.
 A long-tail keyword such as compression socks for people with diabetes is easier to rank for and usually converts better than a generic keyword.
 Long-tail keywords are generally four words or more, such as

 - compression socks for diabetics